eclipse-zenoh/zenoh-plugin-dds/README.md

 The zenoh bridge for DDS exposes and administration space allowing to browse the DDS entities that have been discovered (with their QoS), and the routes that have been established between DDS and zenoh.
 This administration space is accessible via any zenoh API, including the REST API.

-The `zenoh-dds-bridge` exposes this administration space with paths prefixed by `/@/service/<uuid>/dds` (where `<uuid>` is the unique identifier of the bridge instance).
+The `zenoh-bridge-dds` exposes this administration space with paths prefixed by `/@/service/<uuid>/dds` (where `<uuid>` is the unique identifier of the bridge instance).
 The informations are then organized with such paths:
  - `/@/service/<uuid>/dds/config` : the bridge configuration
  - `/@/service/<uuid>/dds/participant/<gid>/reader/<gid>/<topic>` : a discovered DDS reader on `<topic>`
  - `/@/service/<uuid>/dds/participant/<gid>/writer/<gid>/<topic>` : a discovered DDS reader on `<topic>`